ritaturk/xenko-docs/manual/get-started/scripting-in-xenko.md

 ## Asynchronous script

-This script is asynchronous, it gets executed only once and then canceled when removed from the scene.
+This script is **asynchronous**, it gets **executed only once** and then canceled when removed from the scene.
 The asynchronous code should go inside the [Execute](xref:"SiliconStudio.Xenko.Engine.AsyncScript.Execute") function.
 The code performing the cancellation should be placed in the [Cancel](xref:"SiliconStudio.Xenko.Engine.ScriptComponent.Cancel") method.
-This script is used to perform actions that depends on events and triggers in the game.
+This script is used to **perform actions that depends on events** and triggers in the game.

 ```
 public class SampleAsyncScript : AsyncScript